 Dollar Outlook Still Carries Important Event Risk and Technical Pressure

-The Dollar will open the new week in a precarious technical position.
-Despite the fireworks from event risk like the FOMC rate decision, November CPI and December PMIs; the Greenback failed to make a resolute technical break from a prominent technical pattern.
-While there has been some further bearish retreat from the DXY Dollar Index since its impressive bullish channel breakdown back on November 10th, the progress it has made has been noticeably decelerating.
-That condition has translated into a very prominent descending triangle – too steep for me to be considered a pennant pattern.
-Such a state of technical wind up would normally be a focus for me as I waited for the market to make its break, either bullish or bearish.
-Then I would look to establish whether the break was merely one of ‘necessity’ whereby we simply ran out of room to maneuver or ‘conviction’ which insinuates an ability to find follow through.
-Rate speculation could play a role here given how strong the correlation has been between DXY and forecasts for the Fed Funds outlook through 2023 (below), but that may not find traction either.
-Momentum heading into these final two weeks of the year would be the exception to the rule, but that doesn’t mean we should write it off.
+There are a few competing fundamental themes working on the US Dollar at the moment.
+Between interest rate speculation and the currency’s safe haven role, we have seen bearish pressure level out to uncertainty for the market this past week.
+These will absolutely be the top matters to watch moving forward, but it is also important to have a perspective of the general market environment through the next few weeks to gain a better appreciation for how the currency (and other assets) will interact with fundamentals as they hit the tape.
+Historically, the final two weeks of the year typically see a significant drop off in liquidity (volume and open interest) as the last salvo of major global event risk and policy decisions are usually cleared.
+It is possible to reverse this norm, but it is very unusual; and generally, it tends to occur when there is a charged sense of ‘fear’.
+If the markets do quiet, it will likely work against the development of trends – in both fundamental views and price action.
+That said, thinner markets can also lead to more dramatic swings in volatility as surprises have less market depth to absorb shock.

+Whether or not full-fledged trends that can carry over into 2023 develop over the coming week requires a watchful eye.
+On the other hand, even protracted volatility from the Dollar and the majors could generate some noteworthy technical breaks.
+The DXY Dollar Index has worked its way into a very prominent descending wedge which is like essentially throwing the breaks on what was a very prominent bull trend breakdown back in early November.
+The charge behind that move seems to directly link to the October CPI release, which notably capped 2023 interest rate expectations.
+Ever since that peak, we have seen the market and Fed live at odds over what the monetary policy path would be for the coming year.
+The FOMC decision made it clear that they believe the benchmark rate will rise to 5.1 percent (the median) and stay there through the entire year.
+Fed Funds futures on the other hand are unrelating in calling for a peak around 4.80-90 percent and then pricing in two rate cuts in the second half of the year.
+This will be a battle ground for the Dollar going forward.
+The question is whether we can see any progress on it this week.

-Chart of DXY Index with 100-Day SMA Overlaid with Fed Rate Forecast Through End 2023 (Daily)
+Chart of DXY Dollar Index Overlaid with the Fed Funds Futures Forecast for June 2023 (Daily)

 Chart Created on Tradingview Platform